maratfakhreev/marionette-animated-region/README.md

 ### Events and Callback methods:

-Marionette-animated-region includes show and destroy callbacks.
+Backbone.Marionette animated region includes show and destroy callbacks.
 In some situations you may need to perform some action only after the animation will take place.
 So in your event aggregator or Marionette instance you can provide listeners for `AnimatedRegion`.
 You may listen two `region:shown` and `region:removed` actions.

 ```javascript
   //...